Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/index.rst

 ***This is taken directly from the preprint as of yet.***

-TRAIT-2D is a cross-platform Python software package withcompilable graphical user interfaces (GUIs) to support Single Particle Tracking experiments.
+TRAIT-2D is a cross-platform Python software package with compilable graphical user interfaces (GUIs) to support Single Particle Tracking experiments.
 The software can be divided, for simplicity, in three main sections:  the tracker, the simulator and the data analyzer.

 Features
 ~~~~~~~~